adoptingbitcoin/capetown-2024/content/sponsors/fedi.md

 caption: Empower communities everywhere
 ---

-Fedi creates a new way for communities and organisations to secure and use their money and data with a Federated OS.
-We connect the most fundamental human technology — community — with freedom technologies, like Bitcoin, to level up humanity.
+Fedi combines chat, money, and more in one private superapp, run by and for communities and their members.
+We connect the most fundamental human technology — community — with freedom technologies to level up humanity.